afneville/docs/dev/haskell.md

 The mathematical operators are not special syntactic elements, they are simply functions.
-Operators have their own fixity, precedence and associative rules.
+Operators have their own fixity, precedence and associativity rules.
 Precedence can be made explicit with brackets.
 The following expression evaluates to 14.

 ```hs